jolestar/istio/docs/tasks/installing-istio.md

----
-title: Installing Istio
+# 安装Istio

-overview: This task shows you how to setup the Istio service mesh.
+This task shows you how to setup the Istio service mesh.

-order: 10

-layout: docs
-type: markdown
----

-{% include home.html %}

-This page shows how to install and configure Istio in a Kubernetes cluster.

 ## Prerequisites